-Prior to January 2010, the eastern half of McCarran Boulevard was designated as Nevada 650, and the western half was numbered as Nevada 651.
+Prior to January 2010, the eastern half of McCarran Boulevard was designated as SR 650, and the western half was numbered as SR 651.
 Most of the southern half of the loop was locally maintained, while the northern half was state maintained.
-The route numbers changed at the north interchange (Exit 70) with U.S. 395 and to the south at the grade separation where I-580 & U.S. 395 cross over the arterial.
-Nevada 650 and Nevada 651 were a part of the state wide route numbering in 1976.
+The route numbers changed at the north interchange (Exit 70) with U.S. 395 and to the south at the grade separation where I-580/U.S. 395 cross over the arterial.
+SR 650 and SR 651 were a part of the state wide route numbering in 1976.
 The last section of McCarran Boulevard completed was near Mayberry Street in 1990.

 Outer Ring Road